top of page

 We would like to render favorable action; however, we remain unable to forward this request for reconsideration to the Army Decorations Board.
 Per the provided DA Form 638 (Recommendation for Award) and other supporting documents, Colonel Fry’s wartime chain of command is now deceased.
 Without both a living recommender and one living intermediate authority [chain of command member] the retroactive recommendation cannot be processed in accordance with Army Regulation 600-8-22 (Military Awards) and Section 1130, Title 10, United States Code (10 USC 1130).
 "To be considered: submitted into military channels” requires signature by both an initiating official and endorsement by the first higher official in the chain of command (who is not the recommender).

 While this isn’t a positive response, please know we are grateful for Colonel Fry’s faithful and dedicated service to our Nation.
-We appreciate you supporting him in this matter, as well as our Veterans and men and women serving in the Army today.
+We appreciate you supporting him in this matter, as well as our our Veterans and the men and women serving in the Army today.

 Sincerely,